 After finishing his training, Dr. Meakin went into practice.
 He spent his first couple of years in private practice at The Christ Hospital in his home city.
 Upon leaving The Christ Hospital, Dr. Meakin traveled to Santa Rosa, California where he worked for three years.
 In addition to his time in Santa Rosa, he also spent a year as the Medical Director for Sonoma County Hospice.
 Finally, he arrived in Gastonia, North Carolina where he worked as the Medical Director of Radiation Oncology at Gaston Memorial Hospital.

 Dr. Meakin decided to go into healthcare to help others.
 Throughout his storied career, Dr. Meakin maintained that he felt his best when he was helping someone, and he will likely continue to do so for years to come.
 Dr. Meakin will spend his retirement as he enjoyed his time as a SERO physician: with family members and friends enjoying nature with hiking, biking, kayaking and rock climbing.

-Thank you, Dr. Meakin, for your dedication and service to not only the Southeast Radiation Oncology Group but also all of the families and individuals you have served throughout your career.
+Thank you, Dr. Meakin, for your dedication and service to not only the SERO Group but also all of the families and individuals you have served throughout your career.
 Your medical knowledge, compassion and warmth will be missed by all.
 We all wish you a long and happy retirement.